 Being powered by Wi-Fi 6 technology, the Deco X20 is faster than the Deco M5 and comes with a stronger Wi-Fi coverage.
 I’ll be looking forward to the upcoming Deco X90 with flagship level Wi-Fi 6 performance from TP-Link.

 TP-Link Deco X20

-- Easy to setup and simple app
+- Easy to setup with user-friendly app

-- Robust parental control
+- Robust parental control and antivirus feature